Ph.D. in Pharmaceutical Science with an Emphasis in Pharmacoengineering

-Starting in fall 2013, the UNC Eshelman School of Pharmacy will offer the PhD in pharmaceutical science with an emphasis on pharmacoengineering, an emerging discipline that integrates engineering methods with pharmaceutical sciences.
+Started in fall 2013, the UNC Eshelman School of Pharmacy offers the Ph.D. in pharmaceutical science with an emphasis on pharmacoengineering, an emerging discipline that integrates engineering methods with pharmaceutical sciences.

 Pharmacoengineers apply the latest experimental approaches from life sciences, chemistry, and physics in conjunction with theoretical and quantitative methods from engineering, mathematics, and computer science to solve problems in medicine and drug therapies.
 Our program — a joint effort between the School’s Division of Molecular Pharmaceutics and the Joint Department of Biomedical Engineering at UNC-Chapel Hill and North Carolina State University — prepares students to work at the interface of engineering and pharmaceutical sciences to develop safer and more effective medicine and medical technologies.